UPS Announces Quarterly Divide - GuruFocus.com

 ATLANTA, Nov.
-02, 2022 (GLOBE NEWSWIRE) -- UPS (NYSE: UPS) today announced its regular quarterly dividend of $1.52 per share on all outstanding Class A and Class B shares.
+02, 2022 (GLOBE NEWSWIRE) -- UPS (: UPS) today announced its regular quarterly dividend of $1.52 per share on all outstanding Class A and Class B shares.

 The dividend is payable December 1, 2022, to shareowners of record on November 14, 2022.